ciren/cilib/CONTRIBUTING.md

 ### Grant of license

-cilib is licensed under the [MIT License].
-Opening a pull request signifies your consent to license your contributions under the MIT License.
+cilib is licensed under the [Apache-2.0 License].
+Opening a pull request signifies your consent to license your contributions under the Apache-2.0 License.

 ## Building the Community